 Ah, I say, but the leprechauns might be invisible.

 That’s an ad hoc hypothesis.
-In case of the climate-change, the two main ad hoc hypotheses which are used to rescue the failed primary hypothesis of CACC.
+In case of climate change, two main ad hoc hypotheses are used to rescue the failed primary hypothesis of CACC.
 First, the feedback loop hypothesis, which goes like this: a rise in CO2, which is a greenhouse gas, creates a rise in temperature, which leads to more evaporation and a rise in water vapour, by far the most important greenhouse gas, which creates a feedback loop and a runaway greenhouse effect.

 Firstly, this is based on the false premise (QED) that CO2 drives temperature; predictions based on it (such as the tropospheric ‘hotspot’) have not been fulfilled; and of course it is completely illogical, since CO2 is not the only greenhouse gas – if it were true, rises in water vapour alone (or any other greenhouse gas) would create a runaway greenhouse effect.
 Said runaway greenhouse effect would be triggered every time the sun passed over the ocean.
 Every summer, every morning, would be a disaster.

 The second problem with the feedback hypothesis is that it fails to take account of other variables.
 The fact is of course that higher temperatures lead to higher evaporation from the oceans, which leads to more cloud cover and an albedo effect which balances the system.